nbreath/resuelve_challenge/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Paste a valid JSON structure with the team salaries in the `Playes List` text area.
+- Paste a valid JSON structure with the team salaries in the `Playes List` text area.
+- Make a `POST` request to `/api/v1/team_salaries` with a key called `players` with a valid team JSON file.